gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
 The notebooks can be found here: [notebook]().

 ### (e)
+Immunofluorescence analysis of mean phospho-H3-Ser-10 fluorescence in the thresholded chromatin mask for central Z-slices for WAPL depleted and prometaphase chromosomes.
+Single cells analysed.

+The notebook determines the central Z-slice using the DNA channel, segments the chromatin and calculates the mean phospho-H3-Ser10 fluorescence in the segmented mask for the conditions of interest.
+Single cells analysed.
+The notebooks can be found here: [notebook]().

 ## Figure EV7 - Cohesin axes split upon WAPL depletion in Sororin depleted G2 cells